mvargasc85/CompanyRegistrationSmartContract/readme.txt

   }
 }

-configure metamask with the ganache info
+IMPORTANT

-from a terminal:
+14-Execute the project: Once the dependencies were downloaded, proceed to execute the following commands from visual studio code within the terminal located in the project, specifically in the following order:

-1.truffle compile in the project directory
+   14.1 command: truffle compile in the project directory 14.2 command: truffle deploy --reset
-2.truffle deploy --reset
+   14.3 command: npm start

-3.npm start
+ Once executed, the project running will be displayed in the default browser.